maksym-fedorov/dotnet-oads/README.md

 ### Specifics

 - The server certificate must be added to the list of trusted OS certificates.
+- Configuration file in the current directory has higher priority.
 - Connection keep-alive timeout is 60 minutes.

 ### Limitations